Altinity/clickhouse-operator/docs/devspace.md

-# Howto easy setup development environment with devspace.sh
+# How to easy setup development environment with devspace.sh

 ## Install requirement components
 ### golang